pagkly/Zed/Investopedia4/Learn what a Tax Holiday Is.md

 ## Special Considerations

 Whether there is any benefit to tax holidays is still a debate.
-On the one hand, even though the government loses out on revenues that would have been generated from sales during the temporary [[tax-break]](https://www.investopedia.com/terms/t/tax-break.asp) periods, tax holidays are said to increase tax revenue over the long term because they help businesses stay in business or grow, creating more taxable revenue for the tax authority.
+On the one hand, even though the government loses out on revenues that would have been generated from sales during the temporary [[tax-break]](https://www.investopedia.com/terms/t/tax-break.asp) periods, tax holidays are said to increase tax revenue over the [[Long Term|long term]] because they help businesses stay in business or grow, creating more taxable revenue for the tax authority.
 In addition, the lost revenue is also said to be offset by the increased purchases of consumers looking to take advantage of the tax break.2

 On the other hand, it is believed that the increased sales during a tax holiday is preceded by reduced sales before the holiday; thus, the tax holiday simply shifted sales that would have happened before or after the holiday to the holiday dates.
 In effect, consumer don’t buy more, they simply shift the timing of purchases.2 Also, since retailers do not pay sales tax out-of-pocket (the consumer is responsible for sales tax), some retailers may unethically take advantage of tax holidays by increasing the prices of the goods and reducing consumer savings.